United States : Safety by City

 NATURAL DISASTERS RISK : MEDIUM

-When it comes to natural disasters, the main concern for Boston are earthquakes, as well as dangerous winds like hurricanes and tornadoes.
+When it comes to natural disasters, the main concern for Boston is earthquakes, as well as dangerous winds like hurricanes and tornadoes.

 MUGGING RISK : MEDIUM